JD.com's billionaire CEO released after U.S. arrest

 The company did not immediately provide further details, and Liu could not immediately be reached by Reuters.

+JD.com is one of China’s tech heavyweights, competing with larger rival Alibaba Group Holding Ltd (BABA.N).
+Liu, 45, is well known in China and has a net worth of $7.9 billion, according to Forbes.

-The arrest of Liu, 45, was made just before midnight local time on Friday, and he was released just after 4 p.m. on Saturday, according to the Hennepin County Sheriff website.
-It showed Liu was “released pending complaint”.
+He was arrested shortly before midnight local time on Friday and was released just after 4 p.m. on Saturday, according to the website of the Hennepin County Sheriff’s Office.
+It showed Liu was “released pending complaint.”

 Minneapolis Police Department spokesman John Elder said that an investigation was ongoing and declined to provide details of the arrest.